nlybe/agora/README.md

 ## Installation

-Requires: Elgg 3.x or higher
+Requires: Elgg 3.3.x or higher

 1. Upload classifieds plugin in "mod/" elgg folder and activate it
 2. In "Administration/Configure/Settings/Agora Classifieds" you can configure several options
 3. The PayPal API plugin is required in order to use PayPal as payment gateway.
-4. The [Geo Maps API](https://github.com/nlybe/elgg_geomaps_api) plugin is required if need to use location and map functionality.
-5. The [Ratings plugin](https://github.com/nlybe/Elgg-Ratings) is suggested in order to allow comments and ratings only from buyers.
+4. The [Ratings plugin](https://github.com/nlybe/Elgg-Ratings) is suggested in order to allow comments and ratings only from buyers.
-6. The [HTML email handler]((https://github.com/ColdTrick/html_email_handler)) plugin is suggested for sending html emails.
+5. The [HTML email handler]((https://github.com/ColdTrick/html_email_handler)) plugin is suggested for sending html emails.

 ## Future Tasks List

 - [ ] Rebuild categories functionality
 - [ ] Validate cron job for rating reminder
 - [ ] Remove language messages